Famarquez2/Programming-Languages/Prolog Assignments/README.md

   If working with OS operating system's please open terminal(if bash doesn't pop up, create a new command and input "bash").
 Make sure to have Homebrew installed, heres link to install https://brew.sh and paste script in MacOS terminal prompt.
-After installing homebrew, install swi prolog, here's link to install https://www.swi-prolog.org/build/macos.html and paste the suitable script for your project in the MacOS terminal prompt.
+After installing homebrew, install SWI-Prolog, here's link to install https://www.swi-prolog.org/build/macos.html and paste the suitable script for your project in the MacOS terminal prompt.

 ## Instructions to Compile and Run